An examination of UK house price affordability.

 - Also, rising house prices have required a bigger deposit.
 This means many who might be able to afford mortgage payments are unable to get a mortgage in the first place

-Uk base rates could rise from historical lows – which will increase the cost of mortgage payments.
+UK base rates are starting to rise from historical lows – which will increase the cost of mortgage payments.

 The deposit required has risen particularly for first-time buyers. from 10% of purchase price in 1995 to 23% in 2012.